THE SUMMERS IN NAN’S YARD.

 watching them, year after year, each summer was a pause: a fleeting eternity of existence.

-because every summer, as the butterflies come, they go.
+and just as the butterflies come, they go.

 in memory of georgie.